-This year marks the ninth year that Travis has been working in the athletic department full-time after serving 11 years as a residential life counselor on campus.
+This year marks the 10th year that Travis has been working in the athletic department full-time after serving 11 years as a residential life counselor on campus.
 Travis joined the Warriors in August 1993, working as coach of the cross country club team before the program gained intercollegiate status in 1994.
 He is the only head coach in WLC's intercollegiate track & field programs' history since it began in the spring of 1994.

-Last season Travis coached three freshmen to Northern Athletics Conference Freshman of the Year honors as Travis Turnquist won the men's award, while Zakkiyya Jones and Amanda Markham shared the honors on the women's side.
+In the 2012 season Travis coached three freshmen to Northern Athletics Conference Freshman of the Year honors as Travis Turnquist won the men's award, while Zakkiyya Jones and Amanda Markham shared the honors on the women's side.

 The 2012 season also saw Travis guide the women's track and field team to a 2nd place finish at the NAC Indoor Championships and a 3rd place finish at the outdoor championships.
 On the men's side, Travis played a role in helping Travis Turnquist finish with the 23rd fastest 400-meter dash time in the country.
 Turnquist ran the race in 48.24 seconds, a time that ranked in second among freshman across the nation.

 Travis' 2012 teams also succeeded in the classroom.
 Jenny Ebeling and Travis Turnquist eached were named USTFCCCA All-Academic Honorees, while the entire women's team earned All-Academic status.
 The Warriors women's team ranked tops in the NAC when it came to cumulative GPA.

 In 2010, Travis mentored Dominique Johnson who became the first student-athlete in WLC track & field history to qualify for the NCAA Championships.
 Johnson placed 10th of 14 in the triple jump at the indoor championship, before returning to the outdoor championship and finishing one spot shy (ninth) of earning All-America honors in the same event.